ssmirr/appdev-chapters/active-record.md

 `bin/setup` is a program that we write that automates the process of getting your computer ready for you to work on a codebase.
 Usually, that involves installing any third-party libraries that the application depends upon on to your laptop, configuring the database, filling the database with some dummy data, etc. In the real world, good teams follow the practice of including a script like this in their projects so that it's drop-dead simple for a new teammate to start contributing to a codebase.
 Just download the code, `bin/setup`, and you're ready to go.

-Next, we can start the web server with the `rails server -b 0.0.0.0` command; or, in the same 🚀 menu, find the "Start the web server" option.
+Next, we can start the web server with the `rails server -b 0.0.0.0` command; or, in the same 🚀 menu, select the "Start the web server" option.
+This will launch the application, and start listening for visitors.

 To verify that everything worked, in the ▶ menu, find the "Visit live app" option.
-This will open the URL of your application in a new tab, and you should see the default "You're on Rails!" page that shows that the server started up successfully.
+This will open the URL of your application in a new tab, and you should see the default "Yay!
+You're on Rails!" page that shows that the server started up successfully.

 Soon, we'll learn how to replace this default page with our own homepage, but for now we're going to focus on the back-end — our database.